voxpupuli/puppet-wildfly/README.md

 ## to 2.0.0

 This version requires Puppet 4.4+ and heavily uses Puppet 4 new features: data types, epp templates and Ruby 2.1+, but there is no breaking change per se.
+Meaning that if you're using 1.x version with Puppet 4 you should be able to migrate without any problems.

 If you're still using Puppet 3.x with Ruby 1.8.7+ check version 1.2.x.